 - Community—in "Regional Holiday Music", glee club captain Mister Radisson is insistent on the study group doing the Christmas pageant, but they're actively resisting—Jeff citing the guy's 'aggressive asexuality'.

-- Game of Thrones: Varys claims to have been asexual even before he got castrated.
-He certainly has no interest at present, as he abhors what desire can lead to because so many people lust for power that is has lead to a huge civil war, although it may be his personal rationalization after the fact.
+- Varys tells Oberyn he's asexual, and always has been, even before he got castrated.
+He abhors what desire can lead to because so many people lust for power that is has lead to a huge civil war.
+(It's also worth noting that Varys was a child at the time of his castration.)

 - During his run on The Late Late Show, Craig Kilborn created a character called "Sebastian, the Asexual Icon", whose entire gimmick was a complete disdain for any form of sexual activity or innuendo whatsoever.
 He also talks frequently of his lack of (functioning) genitals.